Big airlines

 Virgin Australia is a major airline on the domestic market in Australia, and commenced its operations in the year of 2000.
 The airline has three hubs in the country – Brisbane Airport, Melbourne Airport and Sydney Airport.
 They serve more than 30 cities in Australia and the headquarters is found in Brisbane.

-CALLSIGN: VIRGIN.
+CALLSIGN: VELOCITY.
 IATA Code: VA.
 ICAO Code: VOZ

 Website: http://virginaustralia.com